 Studying abroad requires a valid passport.
 You may also need a visa and/or other travel documents.
 It is your responsibility to ensure that all your documents are valid and appropriate to the nature of your program.

-Northeastern Tuition and DOC Fee Includes: 8 Northeastern credits, accommodation for program duration, international security and emergency support, and program related expenses (local transportation, field trips, excursions and group meals)
+Northeastern Tuition and DOC Fee Includes: 8 Northeastern credits, international roundtrip airfare from Boston, accommodation for program duration, international security and emergency support, and program related expenses (local transportation, field trips, excursions and group meals)